aws-samples/aws-microservices-dotnet-test-samples/README.md

 ## .NET Microservices Test Samples
 This repository contains a sample of how to test an ASP.NET Core micro-service architecture that have external dependencies including AWS services.

-The application is built out of two microservices:
+The application is built out of three microservices:
 - [Inventory service](./src/InventoryService/) used to manage products and stores product data in NoSql data store (MongoDB)
 - [Shopping cart service](./src/ShoppingCartService/) used by shoppers to add items to their shopping cart and checkout these items. the shopping cart service uses [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) to store data and [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) to send orders for additional processing.
+- [Order service](./src/OrderService/) background worker that processes incoming orders, checks product availability and stores the results.
+The order service polls [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) for new messages and stores results in [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3).

 ## Architecture
 ![Micro service architecture using .NET web API and AWS services](./media/dotnet-microservice-test-sample.png)